seifhussam/MARLClassification/docs/experiments/nr_agents experiment.md

 ### 1. Key Observations

 Increasing the number of agents (4 to 6) led to a consistent improvement in model accuracy and a reduction in error rates, indicating that a higher agent count enhances the model's ability to classify images more effectively.

 ### 2. Issues Encountered

 - Message Reciver is not applied to the model.
+- increasing the number of agents proportionally increases time

 ### 3. Future Improvements
 NA